datacommonsorg/tools/bigtable_automation/gcf/custom_dc/README.md

 ## How to test

-From custom_dc directory, run `go run main.go` to start custom DC gcf locally.
+From custom_dc directory, run `./deploy_local.sh` to start custom DC gcf locally.

 ### Testing csv trigger